ylhyra/ylhyra_content/not_data/content/reading/poems/Sitji_guðs_englar.md

 <Image src="Loftmynd.jpeg" position="right"/>
 <level level="c1"/>

 This is an evening prayer commonly recited for children.
-It was written around 1650 by reverend Sigurður Jónsson.
+It was written around 1650 by the Reverend Sigurður Jónsson.

 {{poem|
 {{line|Vertu nú yfir og allt um kring }}